What are personality disorders?

 These feelings will typically come to the fore at times of stress, as well as inducing behaviours that inadvertently create stressful situations, and as a result those with this personality make-up often experience other mental health symptoms such as depression and anxiety or a substance abuse problem.
 These are part of the experience of personality disorder for many of those affected.

-People who have been exposed at an early age to trauma - loss of a primary caregiver, domestic violence, physical, emotional or sexual abuse, or severe neglect - develop what are called insecure attachment patterns and also develop unstable and volatile emotions which they find hard to regulate.
+People who have been exposed at an early age to trauma - loss of a primary caregiver, domestic violence, physical, emotional or sexual abuse, or severe neglect - are more likely to develop what are called insecure attachment patterns and also to develop unstable and volatile emotions which they find hard to regulate.
 They may have difficulty thinking things through, and may be impulsive as well as subject to volatile and extreme emotional responses.
 They may feel unable to manage these thoughts and feelings, and feel themselves and the world to be unpredictable, hostile or dangerous; they may struggle to form trusting relationships or even to trust themselves.
 These are symptoms of personality disorders.
 The symptoms are developmental responses to early trauma or neglect, with insufficient nurturing care present to enable the baby/infant/child to emotionally and cognitively process the ‘adverse events’ she or he experienced.

 It is estimated that 1 in 20 people in the UK meet the diagnostic criteria for personality disorder, making it a very common mental health problem; however, not many of them will go on to receive a diagnosis.
 For the majority of these people, symptoms are mild and they may find they only need help at times of stress, such as a bereavement or relationship breakdown, just as many other people do.